 Gregory H. Shill

 Professor Shill received a J.D. from Harvard Law School.
-He then clerked for Judge Jennifer W. Elrod of the U.S. Court of Appeals for the Fifth Circuit.
-Prior to entering academia, he was a litigator at Gibson, Dunn & Crutcher in New York and London and practiced corporate law at Cadwalader, Wickersham & Taft in New York.
-He holds a B.A. from Columbia University and an M.A. from the Jewish Theological Seminary.
+Prior to entering academia, he practiced appellate and white collar litigation at Gibson, Dunn & Crutcher in New York and London and corporate law at Cadwalader, Wickersham & Taft in New York.
+He holds a B.A. from Columbia University and an M.A. from the Jewish Theological Seminary, and he clerked on the U.S. Court of Appeals for the Fifth Circuit for Judge Jennifer W. Elrod.

 Research and Teaching: